matthansen0/azure-gatesentry-proxy/README.md

 - Ubuntu 18.04 VM with GateSentry Proxy Installed

+Set the proxy server of any VM to ``ip-address-of-linux-vm:10413`` to start using the proxy.

-You can login to the admin portal of GateSentry by going to http://IP-address-of-Linux-VM:10786 and logging in using the default credentials of "admin/admin".
+You can login to the admin portal of GateSentry by going to ``http://IP-address-of-Linux-VM:10786`` and logging in using the default credentials of ``"admin/admin"``.

 ### Still in development